Strategic Planning Revealed As Key To Successful Divestment

 Based on its findings, the survey revealed the three best practices any executive should follow when overseeing a divestment: know the core business, make better-informed decisions and act strategically.

 For instance, it suggested that decision makers should make better use of business performance data and industry benchmarks to guide them.
-They should also think of divestments as “strategic tools” and utilise findings from portfolio reviews.
+They should also think of divestments as “strategic tools” and utilize findings from portfolio reviews.

 One of the best ways executives can make better use of internal data and benchmarks to navigate a divestment is to employ business strategy software.
 The latest software solutions such as StrategyBlocks offer a transparent platform through which all relevant individuals can have an active input in strategic planning.